janymuong/meningitis_sim/README.md

     - Recovered
     - etc

-Creating an intuitive `GUI` and the backend the server in [**Django**](https://www.djangoproject.com/), to set model parameters with minimum effort and view impactive visualizations.
+Creating an intuitive `GUI` and the backend the server in [**Django**](https://www.djangoproject.com/), to set model parameters with minimum effort and view impactive visualizations for data-driven decisions, not gut feelings :).

 ## Premise